jtbx/callisto/README.md

 distributions/versions.
 The only strictly required library is libc which is available on all systems.

-*libreadline support is automatically enabled by the configure script if the system supports it.
-Otherwise support for it is turned off.
+*libreadline support can be enabled at build time, but is disabled by default.
+To force building with libreadline support, pass the `-wreadline` flag to the configure script.

 ## Installation